Saturday 11 October 2024

 Off-DW News

-Blogtor Who's Friday Video of the Day is from The Runaway Bride
+Blogtor Who's Friday Video of the Day is a clip from Silver Nemesis

 (News from [syndicated profile] doctorwhonews_feed and [syndicated profile] blogtorwho_feed, among others.)